GoLangWebSDK/rest/README.md

 ```
 ## Routing

-You can then group and route the requests under a common route to your controller struct.
+Group and route the requests under a common path to your controller struct.

 ```go
     router.Route("/users").Controller(NewUsersController(router))
 ```

-Now all the requests with `/users` path prefix will be routed to the `NewUsersController` controller and all the routes in the controller
+Now all the requests with `/users` path prefix will be routed to the `UsersController` controller and all the routes in the controller
 will append `/users` with default or custom routes defined in the controller.

 ### Path Prefix
-If you need additional prefix to your routes you can use the `RoutePrefix()` method.
+If you need additional prefix for the routes use the `RoutePrefix()` method.

 ```go